sanket2148/MNIST-Digit-Classifier-Web-Service-Deployment-Guide/README.md

-To enhance the README for absolute clarity and ensure even a beginner can deploy the app, I would include the following details:

----

 # MNIST Digit Classifier Web Service Deployment Guide

 Welcome to the MNIST Digit Classifier Deployment Guide.
 This step-by-step guide will walk you through deploying a Flask-based web service that utilizes a trained MNIST model to classify handwritten digits.